hnryjms/hnryjms.github.io/_posts/2015-04-08-storage-providers.md

 layout: post
 title:  "Demystifying iOS 8 Storage Providers"
 date:   2015-04-08
+summary: "With iOS 8, Apple introduced App Extensions as a core feature of the new software.
+The Document Provider and File Provider extensions together allow file storage & access while keeping iOS and the iOS filesystem tightly locked."
 ---
 With iOS 8, Apple introduced App Extensions as a core feature of the new software.
 Along with custom keyboards, photo filters and a few other extensions,